AI4Science-WestlakeU/safediffcon/README.md

-# SafeDiffCon
+# SafeDiffCon (Safe Diffusion Models for PDE Control)
-Anonymous repository for Safe Diffusion Models for PDE Control
+Repository of paper From Uncertain to Safe: Conformal Adaptation of Diffusion Models for Safe PDE Control.

+Coming soon!